AlixCozmo/SCTime-for-Kiwi-IRC/README.md

 * Fix sctime not being calculated when a period(.) is after the distance unit

 * Abort sctime injection when commands are used. example: !command 3 something something

+* Fix critical bug which prevents the extension from injecting sctime into messages. this is caused by a lack of a continue; when determining the layout type